xros/cpp_zip/README.md

 ## myzip1

-This demonstrates how to compress / decompress files in C++ using zlib and quazip.
+This project demonstrates how to compress / decompress files in C++ using zlib and quazip.

 Please look at the main file `myzip1/main.cpp`